drandarov-io/JUnit-5-Quick-Start-Guide-and-Framework-Support/IO.md

 As for the last example right now I will showcase some benchmarking possibilities and it isn't even that complicated.
-There are several extensions that can be used for that. `BeforeAllCallback`, `BeforeTestExecutionCallback` and their `After...`-aequivalents.
+There are several extensions that can be used for that. `BeforeAllCallback`, `BeforeTestExecutionCallback` and their `After...`-equivalents.
 Each of these interfaces has a method that will be executed at some point during the tests.
 E.g. before each test or after etc. So by implementing those 4 interfaces in one extension we can create a class that timestamps each time a method is called and after it finished including calculating the difference.
 Then we just need to annotate an annotation `@Benchmarked` with that extension and then place that on top of a test-method or -class.
 Done.